Leading UK Banking App Redesign

-Team: Wide 30+ people team, including various roles and stakeholders, my role - Lead UX Designer.
+Team: Wide 30+ people team, including various roles and stakeholders, smaller 5 designer team, that I led in my role - Lead UX Designer.

 Year: 2024